Camping is one of the rare pleasures that grant us a way to unwind from the stress of today’s lifestyle.

 The first thing that comes to mind is the first-aid kit, then emergency kits, jackets, and raincoats, snacks, water bottles, as well as baby wipes and a roll of toilet paper (trust us on this one).

 As far as the really bulky things go, such as camp chairs, air mattresses, tent poles and stakes, flippers (in case you’re camping near a lake), all of these things should be either packed in their own carry-bags (if you’re going by car) or lashed onto the frame and daisy-chain of your backpack (if you’re going on foot).

-There are two ways to get to your campsite – on wheels or by the shoelace express.
-If you’re going on foot, there are two essential things to keep in mind – one, hydrate yourself before you leave, and two, eat well in the days leading to your trip.
+There are two ways to get to your campsite on wheels or by the shoelace express.
+If you’re going on foot, there are two essential things to keep in mind one, hydrate yourself before you leave, and two, eat well in the days leading to your trip.